Want to write like a professional copywriter? Keep reading to learn the key trait all great copy shares.

 Copy’s Most Essential Ingredient

-That’s why, if I had to choose a single piece of advice to give new copywriters and DIY-ers, it would be this:
+That’s why, if I had to choose a single piece of advice to give new copywriters, it would be this:

 When we’re reading, our brains seek to comprehend the text first.
 Emotional and cognitive processing comes after.